• Skip to primary navigation

 During a comprehensive evaluation, physicians may assess:

-• lifestyle factors affecting hormone balance
+• lifestyle factors affecting hormone balance, such as physical activity, sleep patterns, and weight

 Boston Medical Group focuses on identifying the underlying causes of symptoms and providing treatment options that improve both sexual health and overall well-being.
+Many patients begin to notice improvements in energy levels, muscle mass, and sex drive within three to six months of treatment.

 Understanding the Causes of Low Testosterone in Young Men